SilveiraLeonardo/notes-forget/notes_general.md

 | Class 8    | 0.7158 | 0.8142 | 0.8470 | 0.8907 | 0.8470 |
 | Class 9    | 0.8201 | 0.8745 | 0.8577 | 0.8452 | 0.8410 |

 It seems that the features that are important to separate digits in the latent space were for a large part learned during the first task.
 From task 1 to task 5, around 5 p.p. were gained in performance, showing that there was some refiniment in the representation: probably taking the current digits more far apart.
-And this change seems no to distress much the representation of the other digits.
+And this change seems not to distress much the representation of the other digits.

-**Interpretation**: This result alters my interpretation of previous results.
+**Interpretation**: This alters my interpretation of previous results.
 I was thinking that the network was learning to extract features for each class of digit as it was training on them (first only 1's and 2's, then 3's and 4's, and so on), and then as it was learning new classes, somehow it was preserving knowledge of previously learned classes.

-But this does not seem the case anymore: The current result suggests that, the network right from the start is learning to extract very generic features that work for the current task, but also work reasonably well for all other feature tasks.
+But this does not seem the case anymore: The current result suggests that, the network right from the start is learning to extract very generic features that work for the current task, but also work reasonably well for all other future tasks.
 Therefore, the conservation of the latent space as the network trains in more tasks is not a preservation of class specific knowledge, but the preservation and improvement of the features already learned by the network, that it has no motivation to forget, once they are the very things allowing it to learn fast how to do the current task, so it only refines and tweaks it for its current goals.

 **This may well be a characteristic of this benchmark**, where the same features are useful for all classes.
 In a sequences of tasks more unrelated there may not exist a set of generic features for them all, and in this case it is possible to have an overwritting of old features (think for instance remembering pairs of words A-B and A-C: there is no sharing of knowledge between the tasks).
 This would be a more *deep* sort of forgetting.